 Dual diagnosis programs offer compassionate care tailored to the individual’s co-occurring mental health and substance use disorder needs which can lead to an increased chance of successful long-term recovery.

-Treatment for co-occurring disorders benefits clients through medication, counseling, and other therapeutic services.
+Both inpatient and outpatient treatment for co-occurring disorders benefit clients through medication, counseling, and other therapeutic services.

 What Disorders Co-Occur with Substance Abuse?